 Who we lend to

-We have a dedicated team of risk analysts who interrogate borrower performance against expectations and regularly tweak our models.
-They are obsessed about measuring risk and pricing it appropriately so that we generate the target returns for our investors.
+This work is complemented by our risk analysts, who are constantly comparing borrower performance against our expectations so they can tweak our models whenever needed.
+They are obsessed with measuring risk and pricing it appropriately so that we get our investors as close to our target returns as possible.

 At Zopa, borrowers must meet a number of minimum criteria in order to be eligible for a loan:

 - Be at least 20 years old

 - Have a good track record of repaying debt